christnp/e6998-project/README.md

 ## Introduction

-The report that accompanies this work can be found in this repo: [On Finding the Best Strategy for Limited Dataset Deep Learning]('On%20Finding%20the%20Best%20Strategy%20for%20Limited%20Dataset%20-%20Project%20Report%20-%20np2647_nc2677.pdf')
+The report that accompanies this work can be found in this repo: [Final Report](On%20Finding%20the%20Best%20Strategy%20for%20Limited%20Dataset%20-%20Project%20Report%20-%20np2647_nc2677.pdf)

 Many companies and machine learning practitioners do not have access to extremely large datasets.
 This constraint makes it very difficult to achieve model effectiveness.
 The research covered herein provides a perspective on three strategies that have been known to excel on jobs that are constrained by limited data -- namely, data augmentation, transfer learning, and one-shot learning.
 Each method is compared to the performance of a baseline ResNet-18 model that is trained using the entire dataset.
 In the end, we show that there is no “one size fits all” approach to choosing a model or process for limited dataset deep learning.